Front-end-geek/requirement-analysis/README.md

 Cost and Time Estimation: Facilitates accurate estimation of project cost, resources, and time.
 Quality Assurance: Ensures that the final product meets the specified requirements, leading to higher customer satisfaction.

-#TASK 3: KEY ACTIVITIES IN REQUIREMENT ANALYSIS.
+#TASK 3:
+Key Activities in Requirement Analysis.
 REQUIREMENT GATHERING
 Interviews: Conducting interviews with stakeholders to gather detailed information about their needs and expectations.
 Surveys/Questionnaires: Distributing surveys to collect requirements from a larger audience.